 To diagnose a rotator cuff disorder, doctors ask about any shoulder injuries or past shoulder pain.
-They also do a physical examination to see how well the shoulder works and to find painful areas or activities.
-Moving your arm in certain ways can help a doctor learn about the condition of the rotator cuff.
+They also do a physical exam to check for painful areas or activities.
+You may have an X-ray to check the bones in the shoulder.
+If needed, the doctor may order more tests.

 Health Tools help you make wise health decisions or take action to improve your health.

 Most rotator cuff disorders are caused by a mix of overuse and normal wear and tear.

 Activities in which you use your arms above your head a lot—such as tennis, swimming, or house painting—can lead to rotator cuff problems.
 Even normal motions made often over a long period can stress or injure the rotator cuff.